-Basin scale, Cumulative evaluation.
+Basin scale, cumulative evaluation

 This assessment will build on the annual Basin-scale evaluation and area scale cumulative evaluations, to describe the likely cumulative outcomes of water actions compared with counterfactual scenario(s).
+As for the annual evaluation, Basin-scale inferences have greater uncertainty than aggregated area responses.